vatscode01/Simon-Game/README.md

 # Simon-Game
+# This website is live at: https://github.com/vatscode01/Simon-Game.git

+#Game Rules:
 The rules of playing Simon game are quite simple.
 Here are the basic rules:

 1) The game consists of a circular board with four large colored buttons.
 Each button is associated with a unique sound.